Space colonization: Energy

-In 2008, scientists were able to send a 20 watt microwave signal from a mountain in Maui to the island of Hawaii.
-Since then JAXA and Mitsubishi has teamed up on a $21 billion project in order to place satellites in orbit which could generate up to 1 gigawatt of energy.
-These are the next advancements being done today in order to make energy be transmitted wirelessly for space-based solar energy.
+In 2008, scientists were able to send a 20 watt microwave signal from a mountain on the island of Maui to the island of Hawaii.
+Since then JAXA and Mitsubishi have been working together on a $21 billion project to place satellites in orbit which could generate up to 1 gigawatt of energy.
+These are the next advancements being done today to transmit energy wirelessly for space-based solar energy.

 However, the value of SPS power delivered wirelessly to other locations in space will typically be far higher than to Earth.
 Otherwise, the means of generating the power would need to be included with these projects and pay the heavy penalty of Earth launch costs.
 Therefore, other than proposed demonstration projects for power delivered to Earth, the first priority for SPS electricity is likely to be locations in space, such as communications satellites, fuel depots or "orbital tugboat" boosters transferring cargo and passengers between low Earth orbit (LEO) and other orbits such as geosynchronous orbit (GEO), lunar orbit or highly-eccentric Earth orbit (HEEO).
 The system will also rely on satellites and receiving stations on Earth to convert the energy into electricity.
-Because of this energy can be transmitted easily from dayside to nightside meaning power is reliable 24/7.
+Because this energy can be transmitted easily from dayside to nightside, power would be reliable 24/7.

 Nuclear power is sometimes proposed for colonies located on the Moon or on Mars, as the supply of solar energy is too discontinuous in these locations; the Moon has nights of two Earth weeks in duration.
 Mars has nights, relatively high gravity, and an atmosphere featuring large dust storms to cover and degrade solar panels.
 Also, Mars' greater distance from the Sun (1.52 astronomical units, AU) means that only 1/1.522 or about 43% of the solar energy is available at Mars compared with Earth orbit.
 Another method would be transmitting energy wirelessly to the lunar or Martian colonies from solar power satellites (SPSs) as described above; the difficulties of generating power in these locations make the relative advantages of SPSs much greater there than for power beamed to locations on Earth.
-In order to also be able to fulfill the requirements of a Moon base and energy to supply life support, maintenance, communications, and research, a combination of both nuclear and solar energy will be used in the first colonies.
+In order to also be able to fulfill the requirements of a Moon base and energy to supply life support, maintenance, communications, and research, a combination of both nuclear and solar energy may be used in the first colonies.

 For both solar thermal and nuclear power generation in airless environments, such as the Moon and space, and to a lesser extent the very thin Martian atmosphere, one of the main difficulties is dispersing the inevitable heat generated.
 This requires fairly large radiator areas.